dhanushka365/IndustrialTraining/README.md

 # IndustrialTraining
-## This repo Contains the finall report and the Industrial Training module final viva peresentation
+## This repo Contains the Industrial Training module final report and the final viva peresentation